-- The company used feedback and analysis of accidents, incidents and safeguarding to promote learning and improve care. - The registered providers kept up to date with developments in practice through working with local health and social care professionals. - Ranmore House policies and procedures were designed to support staff in their practice. - The registered providers had forged good links for the benefit of the service with key organisations, reflecting the needs and preferences of people in its care, and, to aid service development.
+- The registered manager confirmed to us that the provider had not considered the most up to date guidance when planning future developments in the service.
+Therefore, they will not be able to meet the best practice guidance of Registering the Right support. - The company used feedback and analysis of accidents, incidents and safeguarding to promote learning and improve care. - The registered providers kept up to date with developments in practice through working with local health and social care professionals. - Clareville Road policies and procedures were designed to support staff in their practice. - The registered manager had forged good links for the benefit of the service with key organisations, reflecting the needs and preferences of people in its care, and, to aid service development.